 - Applicant must be able to show records that support a loss of income due to Covid-19.

-- Grant funds must be used to pay for or reimburse expenses in the following categories:
+- Grant funds must be used to pay for expenses in the following categories:

 - Working Capital – Business operating expenses such as rent, utilities and staffing.